 A key function of shipping software is giving you access to the best rates for every package.
 This requires a robust network of carriers and the flexibility to use your own negotiated rates.
 Don’t get locked into a platform that limits your choices.
 The right software should allow you to compare rates across national, regional, and LTL carriers in real-time.
 This strategy of carrier diversification not only saves money but also protects you from service disruptions.
 Make sure any software you consider allows you to easily plug in your own carrier accounts and leverage the pricing you’ve worked hard to secure.

-Analyze the Pricing and Calculate Your ROI
+Understand the Pricing and Your Potential ROI

 Finally, you need to understand the total cost of ownership and what kind of return you can expect.
 Software pricing can be complex, with subscription fees, per-label charges, and implementation costs.
 Look past the monthly fee and calculate the potential ROI.
 A powerful platform will offer detailed analytics to help you track your spending and identify savings.
 For example, a spend management portal can give you the data to see exactly where your money is going and how much you’re saving through rate optimization and automated invoice audits.
 This data makes it easy to justify the investment.